What is a romance?

 - Read the entry, both partial and synopsis

-- Answer the two questions honestly
+- Answer the three questions honestly

 - Do not judge entries against each other

 - When in doubt, contact the RWA Office

 - Judges shall hold all judging and/or scoring data confidential.